Unlocking Student Potential: Reflections on (ai == open) and the Heart of Teaching

 #Ideas, #mastery, #personalise, #agile, #change, #thinking, #AI

-• IDEAS focuses on exploration of emerging fields through systems thinking enquiry.
-Seeking out curious comparisons in various systems to expose clues and hints into new niches and less-explored areas.
-For example, leverage circular economy principles to create high-value products from waste-as-base materials like fabrics, chopsticks, and plastics as resource pools.
-Or, gamification of energy and water conservation e.g. gamify a household energy and water use app, rewarding individuals for reducing their environmental footprint as “champions of change,”.
-Consider grey water harvesting for homes and workplaces by collecting leftover water in drinking glasses, hand washing, and more.
+IDEAS encourage exploration of emerging fields through systems-thinking inquiries, where curious comparisons between different systems reveal new opportunities and niches.
+For example, leverage circular economy principles to create high-value products from waste materials like fabrics, chopsticks, and plastics.
+Or, gamify energy and water conservation by rewarding households for reducing their environmental footprint, becoming “champions of change.”
+Consider grey water harvesting in homes and workplaces through creative reuse of water from daily activities.

 Technologies in schools have historically been adopted and integrated gradually over time.
 However, the arrival of AI has disrupted this pattern, presenting both enormous opportunities and significant challenges.
 As we navigate the AI landscape, it is essential to be swift but judicious in our approach, using discernment in how AI is integrated into education.
 We need to harness AI’s potential while being mindful of ethical considerations, upholding academic integrity, and preserving the authenticity of the learning process.